-The concern many people have with a pre-built Cause Map is that it can bias the group.
-It’s probably important to note that each of us is already bias to our own point of view.
+The concern many people have with a pre-built Cause Map diagram is that it can bias the group.
+It’s probably important to note that each of us is already biased to our own point of view.
 Evidence and facts are what keep an investigation objective.
 If a pre-built analysis can affect the integrity of an investigation, then that organization is not using a scientific approach.
 Opinion, anecdotes and seniority aren’t the basis of sound problem solving.
 That type of situation warrants its own investigation: “Why won’t people share what they know?”

 A visual dialogue is engaging

-It’s beneficial that a pre-built Cause Map is visual.
+It’s beneficial that a pre-built Cause Map diagram is visual.
 Everyone can see what’s been collected so far.
 All the cards are dealt face up.
 The facilitator should give a quick disclaimer that the information is just preliminary and ask everyone to point out what’s missing or needs to be changed.
 When you give people permission to challenge information it seems to take them about 0.1 seconds to find errors.

 Test the prework approach

 Experiment with this prework approach.
 Test it on one of your investigations and get your own evidence.
 Did it bias the group, or did it help engage everyone?
 Did the investigation start quicker?
 Was the overall time shorter?
 Find out what works and let us know.
-If there are other topics related to risk, reliability or root cause analysis that you’d like hear more about send us an email or just call the office.
+If there are other topics related to risk, reliability or root cause analysis that you’d like to hear more about send us an email or just call the office.